pusher/docs/docs/channels/library_auth_reference/pusher-websockets-protocol.md

 - data.channel (String)
   - The name of the channel that is being subscribed to.
 - data.auth (String) [optional]
-  - If the channel is a presence or private channel then the subscription needs to be authenticated.
-The authentication signature should be provided on this property if required.
+  - If the channel is a presence or private channel then the subscription needs to be authorized.
+The authorization string should be provided on this property if required.
 The value will be generated on the application server.
-For more information see [authentication signatures](/docs/channels/library_auth_reference/auth-signatures).
+For more information see [auth signatures](/docs/channels/library_auth_reference/auth-signatures).
 - data.channel_data (String) [optional]
   - This property should be populated with additional information about the channel if the channel is a presence channel.
 The JSON for the `channel_data` will be generated on the application server and should be encoded as a string and assigned to this property.
 The format of the object is as follows: